CudaText-addons/cuda_rest_preview/readme/readme.txt

-plugin for CudaText.
+Plugin for CudaText.
-works with lexer reStructuredText (reST). converts active editor tab (with lexer reST) into HTML document, opens HTML in web-browser.
+Works with lexer reStructuredText (reST).
+Converts active document (with lexer reST) into HTML document, in the TEMP folder, then opens that HTML in the browser.

-author: Alexey Torgashin (CudaText)
+Author: Alexey Torgashin (CudaText)
-license: MIT
+License: MIT